zooba/pymanager/pep-draft.md

 there is no overall file schema version.
 Future changes may add additional top-level keys to provide functionality that cannot be safely integrated into an existing one.

+Version objects may be split between the index file and a ``__install__.json`` stored in the root of each package archive.
+The entries in the bundled file will fill in any gaps from the index file.
+This is intended to allow the typically large ``shortcuts`` key to be removed from the index file, but may also extend to ``alias``, ``executable`` and ``executable_args``.
+Omitting other keys from the index may result in problems installing the package.

 A second top-level key ``next`` contains an optional URL to another index.
 This may be used if PyManager cannot find a suitable package in the included